-PREVELANT SOIL GROUP IN SEPARATION RANGE CONVENTIONAL AND SHALLOW EXTENDED SUBSURFACE ABSORPTION FIELD ET/A FIELD LAGOON DRIP IRRIGATION FIELD PRECEDED BY AEROBIC TREATMENT UNIT SPRAY IRRIGATION FIELD PRECEDED BY AEROBIC TREATMENT UNIT 7.0 ALLOWED ALLOWED ALLOWED ALLOWED Ĩ NOT ALLOWED If installed in Group 5 soil with at least 6" of separation between the trench bottom and soil impervious to boring or No applicable vertical separation range.
-If at least 18" of separation between the drip line and rock and/or water saturated soil No applicable vertical separation range ALLOWED water saturated soil.
-ALLOWED 2 If at least 24" of separation between the trench bottom and the limiting layer Requires a lot size of at least 2 1⁄2 acres.
-If at least 14" of separation between the drip line and rock and/or water saturated soil ALLOWED ET/A's are not allowed ALLOWED 2a If at least 21" of separation between the trench bottom and the limiting layer in Zonc 1, see Appendix H, Figures 9 and 10.
-Lagoons are not allowed in Zone 1, see Appendix H, Figures 18 and 19.
-If at least 12" of separation between the drip line and rock and/or water saturated soil ALLOWED 1 ALLOWED 3 If at least 18" of separation between the trench bottom and the limiting layer Requires lot size of at least 1 acre.
-Lagoons are not acceptable in Zones 7- 10 when the flow is less If at least 10" of separation between the drip line and rock and/or water saturated soil ALLOWED 1 than 100 gpd.
-ALLOWED 3a If at least 14" of separation between the trench bottom and the limiting layer If at least 8" of separation between the drip line and rock and/ or water saturated soil ALLOWED ALLOWED 4 If at least 10" of separation between the trench bottom and the limiting layer If at least 6" of separation between the drip line and rock and/ or water saturated soil 5 NOT ALLOWED ALLOWED If at least 6" of separation between the drip line and rock and/ or water saturated soil
+T TOTHE D escription PREVALENT SOIL GROUP IN SEPARATION RANGE CONVENTIONAL AND SHALLOW EXTENDED SUBSURFACE ABSORPTION FIELD LOW PRESSURE DOSING FIELD ET/A FIELD LAGOON DRIP IRRIGATION FIELD PRECEDED BY AEROBIC TREATMENT UNIT SPRAY IRRIGATION FIELD PRECEDED BY AEROBIC TREATMENT UNIT 1 NOT ALLOWED ALLOWED If at least 24" of separation between the trench bottom and the limiting layer ALLOWED If installed in Group 5 soil with at least 6" of separation between the ALLOWED No applicable verticalse paration range.
+ALLOWED If at least 18" of separation between the drip line and rock and/or water saturated soil ALLOWED No applicable v e r t i c a l separation range.
+2 ALLOWED If at least 24" of separation between the trench bottom and the limiting layer ALLOWED If at least 16" of separation between the trench bottom and the limiting layer trench bottom a n d s o i l impervious to boring or w a t e r saturated soil.
+Requires a lot size of at least 2 1⁄2 acres.
+Lagoons are not allowed in Zone 1. see ALLOWED If at least 14" of separation between the drip line and rock and/or water saturated soil 2a ALLOWED If at least 21" of separation between the trench bottom and the limiting layer ALLOWED If at least 14" of separation between the trench bottom and the limiting layer ET/A's are not allowed in Zone 1, see Appendix H, Figures 10 and 11.
+Appendix H, Figures 23 and 24.
+Lagoons are not acceptable ALLOWED If at least 12" of separation between the drip line and rock and/or water saturated soil 3 ALLOWED If at least 18" of separation between the trench bottom and the limiting layer ALLOWED If at least 12" of separation between the trench bottom and the limiting layer Requires lot size of at least 1 acre. in Zones 7-10 when the flow is less than 100 gpd.
+ALLOWED If at least 10" of separation between the drip line and rock and/or water saturated soil 3a ALLOWED If at least 14" of separation between the trench bottom and the limiting layer ALLOWED If at least 10" of separation between the trench bottom and the limiting layer ALLOWED If at least 8" of separation between the drip line and rock and/or water saturated soil 4 ALLOWED If at least 10" of separation between the trench bottom and the limiting layer ALLOWED If at least 6" of separation between the trench bottom and the limiting layer ALLOWED If at least 6" of separation between the drip line and rock and/or water saturated soil 5 NOT ALLOWED NOT ALLOWED ALLOWED If at least 6" of separation between the drip line and rock and/or water saturated soil